Frequently Asked Questions

 Yes.
 Graphio can support exports and reporting views for executive review, workflow governance, downstream analysis, and operational follow-up.

-Common export targets include PDF, PowerPoint, Excel, CSV, BPMN, and JSON, depending on the workflow and deployment needs.
+Common export targets include PDF, Excel, CSV, BPMN, and JSON, depending on the workflow and deployment needs.

-Common export targets include PDF, PowerPoint, Excel, CSV, BPMN, and JSON, depending on the workflow and deployment needs.
+Common export targets include PDF, Excel, CSV, BPMN, and JSON, depending on the workflow and deployment needs.

 Graphio is built to understand how work moves, not to read what people wrote or said.